 Stage 2: Mental relapse

-A person with a mental relapse is facing an internal struggle.
-Part of them wants to remain sober, but the other part wants to drink.
+A person with this relapse is facing an internal struggle.
+Part of them wants to remain abstinent, but the other part wants to drink.

 Stage 3: Physical relapse